 Along with all the collective Google apps, Contacts has proven to be a very dynamic address book system.
 What initially started off in Gmail has now evolved into its own web-based application where you can add, edit, delete, and categorize your Google Contacts.

-These lists can sync with your Android phone or even with your iPhone/ OS X Contacts list — if you can set it up properly.
-Thus it is crucial to keep these contacts organized and easy to flip through.
+These lists can sync with your Android phone or even with your iPhone/macOS Contacts list, provided you set it up correctly.
+Thus, it is crucial to keep these contacts organized and easy to navigate.

 The Great Division

 If you began using Gmail, you likely have a very large Contacts list.
 The default All Contacts menu contains a list of every person you’ve ever emailed, replied to, called, or texted through Google Voice.
 It also includes contacts who have messaged you via Google Chat.